 - Omniscient Morality License: Someone does whatever they want with the heroes, but is still considered good because they know it will turn out alright.

-- Pay Evil unto Evil: What isn't nice about the hero is their tendency to repay villains with evil acts.
+- Pay Evil unto Evil: Not all good guys are fond of turning the other cheek, for they are more than willing to repay villains with evil acts.

 - Percussive Prevention: Physically attacking someone to get them to safety.